Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Previous Works

 \subsection{Datasets}

-In the early stages of edge detection research, tasks such as edge detection, contour detection, boundary detection, and even segmentation were often treated as similar tasks, utilizing common datasets, most of which were derived from images with segmentation annotations.
-The most widely used dataset in this domain is the BSDS300, along with its extended version BSDS500\cite{MF2001A}.
-These datasets contain 300 and 500 RGB images, respectively, each annotated by multiple human annotators.
-They are primarily categorized for contour detection nowadays.
-Another notable dataset is MDBD\cite{MK2016A}, which consists of 100 high-resolution (1280$\times$720) images labeled by multiple annotators across 100 different scenes, with 10 sampled frames per scene.
-It is mainly used for boundary detection tasks currently.
-The NYUD dataset and its extended version, NYUD2\cite{SH2012Indoor}, contain hundreds of thousands of indoor scene images, with 1449 labeled images categorized by segmentation.
-The dataset is primarily used for segmentation tasks, though it has also been employed in edge detection research.
-Other relevant datasets, including PASCAL VOC\cite{EV2010The}, Microsoft COCO\cite{LM2014Microsoft}, SceneParse150\cite{ZZ2017Scene}, and Cityscape\cite{CO2016The}, have also been utilized in early edge detection studies.
+In the early stages of ED research, the task was often conflated with related problems such as contour detection, boundary detection, and segmentation.
+As a result, early studies typically employed datasets that were not specifically designed for ED but adapted from other tasks.
+A notable example is the Berkeley Segmentation Dataset BSDS300 and its extended version BSDS500\cite{MF2001A}, which contain 300 and 500 RGB images, respectively, annotated with contours by multiple human annotators.
+These datasets are primarily used for contour detection today.
+Similarly, the Multi-cue Boundary Dataset (MDBD)\cite{MK2016A} provides 100 high-resolution images annotated with boundary information across diverse scenes and is commonly used for boundary detection.
+The NYU Depth Dataset (NYUD) and its extension NYUD2\cite{SH2012Indoor} offer hundreds of thousands of RGB-D indoor scene images, including 1,449 images labeled for segmentation.
+Other commonly used datasets include PASCAL VOC\cite{EV2010The}, Microsoft COCO\cite{LM2014Microsoft}, SceneParse150\cite{ZZ2017Scene}, and Cityscapes\cite{CO2016The}.
+While these datasets have significantly contributed to the advancement of ED, their primary focus on other vision tasks limits their specificity and suitability for modern ED research.

-Although these datasets can be used for edge detection, the increasing specificity of the research has led to the development of dedicated ED datasets.
-One such dataset is BIPED\cite{SR2020Dense}, later modified to BIPED2, introduced in 2020.
-It consists of 250 high-resolution (1280$\times$720) RGB images with edge annotations.
-Another dataset, BRIND\cite{PH2021RINDNet}, was proposed in 2021, which re-annotates the BSDS500 dataset, classifying edges into four categories: reflectance edges, illumination edges, normal edges, and depth edges.
-The UDED dataset\cite{SL2023Tiny}, proposed in 2023, contains 29 high-quality images selected from previous datasets with careful annotations.
-Despiteness, the small size of the dataset limits its broader application.

-Human annotations remain essential for ED tasks, as they could be the only way to provide the groundtruth.
-However, human labeling is inherently subjective and prone to noise.
-Missing or erroneous labels can be significant, and annotations may vary even from the same person twice.
-To address these issues, recent studies have focused on improving label quality and enhancing model performance in the presence of noisy labels\cite{FG2023Practical, WD2024One, S2024More}.
+As ED evolved into a distinct research field, specialized datasets were introduced to address its unique requirements.
+The BIPED dataset, later refined into BIPED2\cite{SR2020Dense}, contains 250 high-resolution images with single-edge annotations.
+The BRIND dataset\cite{PH2021RINDNet} re-annotates BSDS500 by categorizing edges into four types: reflectance, illumination, normal, and depth.
+The UDED dataset\cite{SL2023Tiny}, introduced in 2023, consists of 29 carefully selected images with high-quality edge annotations, further enriching the ED benchmark suite, though its limited scale constrains its broader applicability.